XAL-AMLX/OctoFi/README.md

 This application was built using nextjs and tailwind css.

-Nextjs
-Tailwind css
+Nextjs, Tailwind css

+## Live application

+(https://heartfelt-mermaid-7b5629.netlify.app/)

+## More

 Welcome to the NextJS base template bootstrapped using the `create-next-app`.
 This template supports TypeScript, but you can use normal JavaScript as well.

-## Live application

-(https://heartfelt-mermaid-7b5629.netlify.app/)

 Hit the run button to start the development server.